-each group of states is largely stable before and after ACA, and that residents in expansion states tend to have more education than those in non-expansion states.
-Panel B shows that the uninsured rate declined significantly from 19.2% to 10.8% in expansion states, and from 26.3% to 19.4% in non-expansion states.
-In 2012, ESHI and Medicaid coverage rates were higher in expansion states (even before the expansion).
-After ACA, although shares in all three insurance status increased, the biggest share increase occurred in Medicaid for expansion states, but in individual insurance for non-expansion states.
-Panel C shows that the distribution of employment status was very similar across the two groups of states in 2012.
+that the distribution of employment status was very similar across the two groups of states in 2012.
 From 2012 to 2015, there was a 2.2 percentage points (ppt) growth in employment in expansion states and a 1.4 ppt growth in non-expansion states.
 Panel D shows that Medicaid enrollees are disproportionally unhealthy.
-In addition, individual insurance enrollees are more likely to be unhealthy than ESHI enrollees, especially after the ACA.
-As shown in the online appendix, for any given health insurance status, the average medical expenditure among the unhealthy is over 3 times as large as that among the healthy.
+Moreover, as predicted by the simple model in Section 3, individual insurance enrollees are more likely to be unhealthy than ESHI enrollees, especially after the ACA.
+As shown in Online Appendix D, for any given health insurance status, the average medical expenditure among the unhealthy is over 3 times as large as that among the healthy.